PLEnergyDev/experiments/Tools/energy/readme.md

 ## Overview

-The `energy` toolkit provides a simple interface for measuring energy consumption of programs across different languages and benchmarks.
+The `energy` toolkit provides a simple interface for measuring the energy consumption of programs across different **languages** and **benchmarks**.

 ## Features

-- Comprehensive performance and energy measurement
+- Energy and performance measurements
-- Support for multiple programming languages
+- Standard interface for defining benchmarks
+- Automated benchmark runner
-- Automated benchmark testing
+- Automated benchmark result correctness verifier via MD5 hash
-- Detailed metrics collection
-- Flexible configuration options
+- Several reporting tools
+- `Lab` setup for reproducible results
+- `Production` setup for a performance environment with a background workload
+- `Lightweight` setup for a performance environment with minimal background processes

 ## Prerequisites